hipposareevil/swagger-combine/README.md

 Open browser to [localhost:8765](http://localhost:8765/) and the combined yaml will be shown in the swagger-ui.

 ## Running against docker environment
-Say you are running two micro-services (exposed on port 8080) behind a gateway-api and want to combine both REST endpoints.
-These are running in docker containers on the network *my_network*.
+Or there are two micro-services (each exposed on port 8080) behind a gateway-api and you want to combine both REST endpoints.
+They are running in docker containers on the network *my_network*.

 Launch the swagger ui via:
 ```